-Don’t let Cold Weather Claim Your Car:
+Don’t Let Cold Weather Claim Your Car

 Over 70 percent of motorists admit that they did not have their cars winterized in preparation for inclement weather, according to a survey conducted by the Car Care Council.

-● Change oil every 3,000 miles; consider changing to a “winter weight” oil if you live in a cold climate.
+- Change Oil Every 3,000 Miles: Consider changing to a “winter weight” oil if you live in a cold climate.

-● Check tire tread depth and tire pressure; consider special tires if snow and ice are a problem in your area.
+- Check Tire Tread Depth and tire Pressure: Consider special tires if snow and ice are a problem in your area.

-● Replace wiper blades every six months; consider special snow blades if the weather dictates.
+- Replace Wiper Blades Every Six Months: Consider special snow blades if the weather dictates.

-Engine and cooling system:
+Engine and Cooling System

 First, if you’re a Do-It-Yourselfer, get under the hood.
-Otherwise, visit your friendly automotive technician.
+Otherwise, visit your friendly auto repair service.
 Winter only magnifies existing problems like pings, hard starts, sluggish performance or rough idling, so make certain the engine is in peak condition.
 Check the cooling system, too.

 The battery and exhaust system are other “must check” items.
 These should be examined using professional equipment.
 Make certain the heater/defroster are working properly and keep the gas tank full.
 In addition to staying ready for the road, a full fuel tank decreases the chances of moisture forming in the gas lines and possibly freezing.

-Now for the outside of the vehicle: tires, lighting and wipers.
+Now for the outside of the vehicle — tires, lighting, and wipers.
 Both tire tread and tire pressure should be checked weekly.
 If snow and ice are a problem in your area, consider special tires designed to grip slick roads.
 Lights should be inspected regularly.
 Check to see that bulbs are illuminated, and headlights are properly aimed.
 Finally, replace wiper blades every six months.
 Consider special snow blades if the weather dictates.